OGE Ambassador Profiles

 Michael White ’19

-Michael is a Junior in the College majoring in Linguistics and American Musical Culture and minoring in German.
+Michael is a senior in the College majoring in Linguistics and American Musical Culture and minoring in German.
 He studied abroad in the Summer of 2017 in Trier, Germany at Universität Trier.
 While he was abroad, he took an Intensive Advanced German course.

 Michael spent his free time eating Turkish food and ice cream while practicing his German with the other students and the locals.
 On the weekends he would go running through his neighborhood or find German record shops.
 He spent afternoons practicing guitar with his host family and their neighbors.
 His program also granted him the opportunity to visit amazing places like Luxembourg and Karlsruhe.
 He also had the opportunity outside of his program to visit Cologne, Berlin and Paris, also taking the time to visit the Lindt Chocolate Museum as well as the Louvre.
 Michael practiced the art of using European transport by mastering the Trier bus system and the Deutsche Bahn for traveling to other cities and countries.